Dairy free Potato Salad with Purslane and Fresh Herbs (dairy-free, gluten-free, grain-free)

 Instructions

-1. Wash and chop the potatoes into medium-sized pieces.
+1. Wash the potatoes.
+Chop, as needed, into medium-sized pieces.

 2. Add to boiling, salted water and cook for 25-30 minutes or just until tender.
 Add to an ice bath and then drain.